heikostark/cli-desktop/README.md

 An icon's `command` field in `icons.json` is passed **unfiltered** to `tmux new-window` and executed there as a shell command.
-For personal use on your own machine this is uncritical – it's ultimately the same trust level as your own shell configuration (`.bashrc` etc.).
+For personal use on your own machine, this is uncritical – it's ultimately the same trust level as your own shell configuration (`.bashrc` etc.).
 But if `icons.json` is shared, synced (e.g. via a dotfiles repo), or taken from an untrusted source, opening a crafted icon will run arbitrary code. `icons.json` should